 Articles of Incorporation of the

-The Appalachian Search & Rescue Conference, Inc.
+Appalachian Search & Rescue Conference, Inc.

-Major Revision 2004
+Revision 2016

 Article I. Name

 The name of this corporation is the Appalachian Search & Rescue Conference, Inc., hereinafter referred to as the Corporation.

 Article II.
 Purposes

-The Corporation is organized exclusively for charitable, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code or the corresponding provision of any future United States Internal Revenue law.
+The Corporation is organized exclusively for charitable, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c)(3) of the Internal Revenue Code or the corresponding provision of any future United States Internal Revenue law.
 The specific purposes of the Corporation are: